 Pre-schoolers are social creatures

 Each day, we balance quiet and activities as well as individual and group work.
-Projects allow children to revisit and build on new ideas, as well as develop a big picture view as they learn concepts within context.
-Our interest centers target math, science, literacy, and creativity and encourage children to make connections across curriculum.
-Pre-schoolers have apparently boundless energy, and our programs encourage them to move, groove, build, and work their bodies on our playground.
+Projects allow children to revisit and build on new ideas, as well as develop a big-picture view as they learn concepts within context.
+Our interest centers target math, science, literacy, and creativity and encourage children to make connections across the curriculum.
+Pre-schoolers have boundless energy, and our programs encourage them to move, groove, build, and work their bodies on our playground.

 Our Fives program is designed for children who are at least four and a half years old.
 This program can act as a bridge between preschool and kindergarten, or as an introduction to school for children who have not previously attended group care.